Motion-Guided Latent Diffusion for Temporally Consistent Real-world Video Super-resolution: Experiments

 \textbf{Temporal Consistency.} Compared with single image super-resolution, one major aspect of VSR is the temporal consistency of the generated videos.
-Following most previous works, in this paper, we adopt the average warping error (WE) \cite{lai2018learning, chu2020learning} of the sequence to quantitatively measure the temporal consistency:

-where $\hat{I}_{i}$ is the predicted frame and $O_{b,i}$ is the estimated backward optical flow \cite{xu2021high} from ground-truth video.
+Following most previous works, in this paper, we adopt the average warping error (WE) \cite{lai2018learning, chu2020learning} of the sequence to quantitatively measure the temporal consistency: $\operatorname{WE} = \tfrac{1}{N-1}\textstyle\sum_{i=1}^{N-1} \Vert \hat{I}_{i+1} - \mathrm{Warp}(\hat{I}_{i}, O_{b,i})\Vert_1,$ where $\hat{I}_{i}$ is the predicted frame and $O_{b,i}$ is the estimated backward optical flow \cite{xu2021high} from ground-truth video.
 On real-world video datasets without ground-truth, the optical flow is computed on the predicted frames.

 It is worth mentioning that, despite the wide use of WE for temporal consistency evaluation, it may not be able to faithfully reflect the real human perception on the video.
 For example, WE could be easily attacked by blurring the sequence, resulting much higher WE scores but lower video quality.
 The WE scores of competing methods are given in Table \ref{table:quantitative-results-1}.
-One can see that our diffusion prior based method MGLD is not good at this metric because it tends to generate more details and textures, which are not favourable by WE.
-Nonetheless, the WE of MGLD is better than StableSR, which is also driven by the latent diffusion priors.
+One can see that our diffusion prior based method MGLD-VSR is not good at this metric because it tends to generate more details and textures, which are not favourable by WE.
+Nonetheless, the WE of MGLD-VSR is better than StableSR, which is also driven by the latent diffusion priors.
 To better showcase the effectiveness of our method, we visualize the temporal profiles of the VSR results produced by different algorithms in Figure \ref{figure:temporal-profile}.
-One can see that MGLD reconstructs more accurate details while maintaining good temporal consistency.
+One can see that MGLD-VSR reconstructs more accurate details while maintaining good temporal consistency.

-\textbf{User Study.} We also conduct a user study to further examine the effectiveness of the proposed algorithm.
-We compare our method with RealBasicVSR \cite{chan2022investigating} and StableSR \cite{wang2023exploiting}.
-The study is conducted in pairs: given the LR video, the subject is asked to choose the better one from two HR videos obtained by different methods, considering both the reconstruction / generation quality and the temporal consistency.
+\textbf{User Study.} We also conduct a user study to further examine the effectiveness of the proposed algorithm in comparison with RealBasicVSR \cite{chan2022investigating} and StableSR \cite{wang2023exploiting}.
+The study is conducted in pairs: given the LR video, the subject is asked to choose the better one from two HR videos obtained by different methods, considering both the reconstruction quality and the temporal consistency.
 As shown in Figure \ref{figure:user-study}, our method gains more votes in the competitions.